shory-labs/11-2024-nodejs-workshop/docs/create-next-js-app.md

 # Create Your First Next.js App

 ## Step 1: Create a Next.js Project
-1. Open your terminal or command prompt.
-2. Open your terminal and run the following command to create a new Next.js project:
+Open your terminal and run the following command to create a new Next.js project:
     `npx create-next-app@latest next-demo`
 This will create a new folder called next-demo with the required files and dependencies for a Next.js app.